 Hythe House Support recognises the importance of clear and accurate recording, both in order to preserve accurate records of the young person's history, and as a potential source of evidence for investigations and inquiries, that may need to be disclosed in court proceedings.
-Each carer keeps accurate daily records in a bound format.
-This is read and signed off by the supervising social worker on a regular basis and also checked annually by an independent social worker for the carers annual checks for approval at panel.
-All records kept by foster carers are stored in a lockable cabinet or in the carers locked bedroom when not in use to ensure confidentiality and data protection procedures are adhered to.
+Each carer keeps accurate daily records which are emailed to a secure email at Hythe House.
+This is reviewed and signed off by the supervising social worker on a weekly basis.
+All records kept by foster carers are stored in a lockable cabinet or in the carers locked bedroom when not in use to ensure confidentiality and general data protection regulations procedures are adhered to at all times.